greergan/greergan/README.md

 - A small image processor written in C - it only fixed GIF headers but was a fun way to learn about binary files
 - An NCurses data entry system which ran on SunOS and Solaris and was written entirely by me using Basmark QuickBasic
 - A text file processor which allowed for easy impelentation of data input specialist procedures which was another C production program
 - A proof of concept 370 Assembeler language to C language transpiler.
 I helped the R&D guy do this in Basic.
-We only got to about 90% correct code but it was very fun
+We only got to about 90% correct code but it was very fun.
+The PC Server 500 that is described below negated the need as we could continue to run our Assembler programs unedited.

 I sysadmined:
 - SunOS and the transition to Solaris on a pair of mid-range Sun machines with Xterminal thin clients